 No matter where you live in Australia you’re likely to get some hot weather during summer—and we mean hot.
 Temperatures during Aussie summers can reach 40°C (104°F) and over, and stay there for days at a time.

-If you’ve never experienced the roasting, searing heat of an Aussie summer, it is important to be prepared, and when a heatwave strikes you’ve got to be extra careful.
+If you’ve never experienced the roasting, searing heat of an Aussie summer, it is important to be prepared.
+When a heatwave strikes you’ve got to be extra careful.
 Here are some tips to help you stay cool in an Australian heatwave and let you get the most out of your summer.

 Read More: Swimming Safety